oceanicsdotio/oceanics.io/README.md

 The `app` directory contains our NextJS web page.
 Client interaction is through React Hooks and browser APIs.

 Netlify serverless `functions` provide our backend.
 These are single purpose endpoints that support secure data access and processing.

-You can run the Neo4j database manager in a [Neo4j container image](https://hub.docker.com/_/neo4j/), or use a managed service that supports [cypher](https://neo4j.com/docs/cypher-refcard/current/).

 Running `make out` will build packages.